How to Avoid the Design Mistakes That Ruin Small Plot Homes in Nigeria

 Mistake 2: Ignoring Mandatory Setbacks

-Setback violations are silently destroying small plots across Nigeria.
+Setback violations are quietly ruining small plots across Nigeria.

-A setback is the minimum required distance between your building and the boundary of your plot.
-In most Nigerian urban areas, the front setback is between 3 and 6 metres depending on the road classification.
+A setback is the minimum required distance between your building and your plot boundary.
+In most Nigerian urban areas, the front setback runs from 3 to 6 metres depending on the road classification.
 Side setbacks typically run from 1.5 to 3 metres on each side.
-Rear setbacks are usually 3 metres or more, depending on your local planning authority.
+Rear setbacks are usually 3 metres or more depending on your local planning authority.

-Most Nigerian homeowners ignore every one of these requirements completely.
-They build as close to the plot boundary as possible.
+Most Nigerian homeowners ignore all of these.
 They want to use every inch of land they paid for.
-And on the surface, it feels logical.
-Why would you leave space you own unused?
+And on the surface that feels logical.
+Why would you leave space you own empty?

-When you ignore setbacks, your windows end up facing a boundary wall less than a metre away with no breeze moving through them.
+When you build too close to the boundary, your windows end up facing a wall less than a metre away with no breeze possible.
 During flooding season in Lagos, Warri, or Port Harcourt, water has nowhere to go except toward your building because the perimeter drainage channels required by proper setback compliance were never built.
-Maintenance workers cannot reach the exterior of your walls for repairs.
-And if any planning authority inspects, the exposure is significant.
+Maintenance workers cannot reach the exterior walls for repairs.
+And if a planning authority inspects, the exposure is serious.

 What to Do Instead